-The annual award — presented by GLAAD, an LGBTQ media advocacy organization — will be presented to the singer and rapper, GLAAD announced on Monday.
+The power couple accepted the award— presented by GLAAD, an LGBTQ media advocacy organization — on Thursday night.
 The award recognizes “allies who have made a significant difference in promoting acceptance of LGBTQ people, and has previously been given to performers such as Demi Lovato, Whoopi Goldberg, and Janet Jackson.

 Take Action: Test Your Knowledge: Gender-Based Violence

 The Carters are clearly a force to be reckoned with, both on stage as captivating performers and off stage as powerful advocates for human rights and equality.

 The inspiring couple embody the idea that “Everything Is Love” — also the title of their recent joint album — and encourage others to do the same.